sootlasten/disentangled-representation-papers/README.md

 This is a curated list of papers on disentangled (and an occasional "conventional") representation learning.
 Within each year, the papers are ordered from newest to oldest.
 I've scored the importance/quality of each paper (in my own personal opinion) on a scale of 1 to 3, as indicated by the number of stars in front of each entry in the list.
 The logic behind scoring is as follows:

-1. \*: Likely worth reading only if you're interested in doing research in the subfield yourself, and need some concrete ideas for (incremental) improvements.
+1. \* -Likely worth reading only if you're interested in doing research in the subfield yourself, and need some concrete ideas for (incremental) improvements.
-2. **: A good paper, and was likely state-of-the-art during the time it was published.
+2. ** - A good paper, and was likely state-of-the-art during the time it was published.
 However, it has since been superseded by other works, and it didn't have enough fundamental substance for it to be a must-read at present.
-3. __***__: A must read.
+3. __***__ - A must read.
 Either contains current state of the art results, or has interesting underdeveloped insights.

 ### 2018